George Washington Rains: Life and career

+During the Civil War

-When the American Civil War began Rains joined the Confederate army.
-George Rains became a major in the Ordnance Department and was tasked to procure, and prospect for, gunpowder ingredients and to initiate the production.
-His work did much for the establishment of Gen. Isaac M. St. John's Bureau of Nitre and Mining, to which he transferred, in 1862.
-Being promoted to lieutenant colonel, he went to Augusta, Georgia and established the Confederate Powderworks at the Augusta Arsenal.
-Inspired by, and learning from, British material, his methods and inventions provided for comparably safe and efficient production.
-At its peak the powderworks regularly produced about 7000 lb a day, more than 2,750,000 lb throughout the war, making it the second-largest gunpowder factory in the world at that time.
+When the American Civil War began, Rains joined the Confederate Army.
+He became a major in the Ordnance Department and was personally tasked by President Jefferson Davis in July 1861 with supplying the entire Confederacy with gunpowder by locating a location and building a centralized military-grade gunpowder mill.
+He built the Confederate Powder works in Augusta, Georgia, while simultaneously developing Tennessee's ordnance network and supporting Gen. Albert S. Johnston's Western army.

+Rains also helped expand and modernize at the Augusta Arsenal.
+At its peak the powder works regularly produced about 7000 lb a day, more than 2,750,000 lb throughout the war, making it the second-largest gunpowder factory in the world at that time.
 Rains also directed the switch from holding gunpowder in barrels to holding it in boxes he specially designed for this purpose, with dimensions of 1 x 1 x 2.5 feet.

 Rains was promoted to colonel on July 12, 1863.
-Rains also commanded the local defense regiment and led it during Sherman's March to the Sea.
+He raised and commanded the local defense regiment in Augusta during in 1863 and removed the key machinery from the mill during Sherman's March to the Sea.
+In one of the most curious military decisions of the war, Sherman bypassed Augusta, which was essentially defenseless.

-Shortly before the war ended he additionally received command of the ordnance depots and arsenals in the lower Confederacy.
-Apparently in 1865 he had been made a brigadier general in the Georgia Militia, too, though he also kept his Confederate rank.
-His older brother Gabriel J. Rains was a West Point absolvent of 1827 and served as Confederate brigadier general as well.
+Shortly before the war ended he received additional command of the ordnance depots and arsenals in the lower Confederacy.
+Apparently in 1865 he had been made a brigadier general in the Georgia Militia, though he also kept his Confederate rank.

+Rsins' older brother, Gabriel J. Rains, was a West Point graduate of 1827 and served as Confederate brigadier general.
 The older Rains had specialized in the creation and use of mines, booby traps and torpedoes; and headed the Torpedo Bureau.
-Though not working together the brothers were collectively known as Bomb Brothers while George Rains on his own had been called the Chief Chemist of the Confederacy.
+Though not working together, the brothers were collectively known as the Bomb Brothers, while George Rains on his own had been called the Chief Chemist of the Confederacy.

+After the war

 After the war Rains stayed in Augusta and chose an academic life; he lectured as professor of chemistry at the Medical College of Georgia.
 Also becoming its dean, he retired in 1894 and returned to Newburgh.
 He died there on March 21, 1898, and was buried at Saint George's Cemetery.

-Historian and publisher Theodore P. Savas of Savas Beatie is finishing what promises to be a definitive biography of George W. Rains, the powder works, and Confederate logistics.
-It will include an in-depth examination of his early years, his extensive Mexican War service, interwar years, a detailed discussion of his role during the Civil War based extensively on primary and heretofore unused documents, and his postwar life.